Mixed-Methods Research in Tanzania to Inform a Total Market Approach for Condoms

 - Qualitative research with male condom users: What motivates consumers’ condom selection choices?
 How do condom users value price, product location, and branding when obtaining a condom?

 - Quantitative survey of retail outlets: What is the availability, price, and market volume of condom brands across retail outlets that typically sell condoms in Tanzania?

 To inform TMA implementation, SHOPS Plus conducted 16 FGDs with male condom users age 18-49 in Dar es Saalam, Mwanza, and Iringa.
 The FGD moderators asked participants about their experiences selecting condoms and the relative importance of brand attributes, product location, and product price.
 Moderators facilitated a willingness to pay activity in which participants simulated purchasing behavior and a group activity in which participants assessed relative differences in cost and quality perceptions of a variety of known condom brands.

 In addition, SHOPS Plus conducted a survey of retail outlets in Dar es Salaam and nine administrative regions of Tanzania.
 The survey sampled 4,823 outlets including large and small shops (dukas), pharmacies and accredited drug dispensing outlets (ADDOs), pubs and bars, and grocery stores.
 The survey assessed brand availability and cost in each outlet.

-Together, these findings will allow stakeholders to re-examine condom pricing, branding, and distribution strategies in Tanzania.
-Ultimately, these data will be used inform and justify national TMA strategies for condoms in Tanzania, with the goal of achieving a more efficient, equitable, and sustainable condom market.
+Together, these findings allowed stakeholders to re-examine condom pricing, branding, and distribution strategies in Tanzania.
+These data can be used inform and justify national TMA strategies for condoms in Tanzania, with the goal of achieving a more efficient, equitable, and sustainable condom market.